The-Scripters-Guild/ForgeWiki/scripting/nodes/traits-ai/trait-ai-bonus-health.md

 # Trait AI: Bonus Health

+## Description
+Gives an AI Unit's bonus health as a percent of their base health.
+A Scalar of 0.0 is the default.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}